Watch Now

 Truck Parking Club has made it easy for truck drivers to book parking spaces, and truck parking lot owners to collect their fees, which was challenging before the app was created.

 Truck drivers spend 58 minutes each day trying to find parking, resulting in an average of $5,500 in lost compensation per year per driver.
-Because ELD devices measure every hour of on-duty time, the issue is even more significant because the time drivers spend looking for parking cuts into their 11 hours of legal driving time.
+Because electronic logging devices measure every hour of on-duty time, the issue is even more significant because the time drivers spend looking for parking cuts into their 11 hours of legal driving time.

-In fact, in the American Transportation Research Institute’s (ATRI) 2023 survey of truck drivers’ top issues, truck parking ranked second, right behind the economy.
+In fact, in the American Transportation Research Institute’s 2023 survey of truck drivers’ top issues, truck parking ranked second, right behind the economy.

-Trucking associations like the ATA, the Owner-Operator Independent Drivers Association, Women in Trucking, and state agencies like the Georgia Department of Transportation have been pushing for increased federal funding for truck parking, with limited results.
+Trucking associations like the ATA, the Owner-Operator Independent Drivers Association, Women in Trucking and state agencies like the Georgia Department of Transportation have been pushing for increased federal funding for truck parking, with limited results.

 In the 2021 Infrastructure Investment and Jobs Act, $300 million was allocated to multiple states for truck parking.
 While this sounds impressive, it only generated 1,000 new truck parking spots.